DeclanChidlow/vale.rocks/src/posts/uses.md

 I usually do video editing in [Kdenlive](https://kdenlive.org), though will opt for [Shotcut](https://www.shotcut.org) instead for projects of a lesser scope.

-Raster image manipulation is usually conducted in [Photopea](https://www.photopea.com/), and vector editing in [InkScape](https://inkscape.org).
+Raster image manipulation is usually conducted in [Photopea](https://www.photopea.com/), and vector editing in [Inkscape](https://inkscape.org).
 Unfortunately I haven't found anything better than [Lightroom Classic](https://www.adobe.com/products/photoshop-lightroom-classic.html) for developing photographs.
 I also haven't found anything comparable to [InDesign](https://www.adobe.com/products/indesign.html) for print layout and am sometimes unfortunately forced to use other offerings of Adobe's Creative Cloud due to compatibility issues and absent/inadequate features.

 I use [Blender](https://www.blender.org) for 3D modelling and animation.
 My [Creality Ender 3 V3 SE](https://store.creality.com/products/ender-3-v3-se-3d-printer) 3D printer is complemented by [PrusaSlicer](https://www.prusa3d.com/page/prusaslicer_424/), which I use for slicing and has extensive custom configuration for my needs.

-For document creation and editing, I tend to use Neovim paired with [Pandoc](https://pandoc.org) for most document creation, though fallback to [LibreOffice](https://www.libreoffice.org) with [my set of modifications](/posts/the-ultimate-libreoffice-setup) for dealing with Microsoft Office file formats.
+For document creation and editing, I tend to use Neovim paired with [Pandoc](https://pandoc.org) for most document creation, though fall back to [LibreOffice](https://www.libreoffice.org) with [my set of modifications](/posts/the-ultimate-libreoffice-setup) for dealing with Microsoft Office file formats.

 My email/contact/calendar/task client is [Thunderbird](https://www.thunderbird.net/en-US/).
 It isn't perfect but is generally alright.
 Video and loose audio files are played through [mpv](https://mpv.io), and [imv](https://sr.ht/~exec64/imv/) serves as my image viewer.